Colorado Mountain Dog Registry

-The Colorado Mountain Dog Registry, the CMDR, is the organization for the original Colorado Mountain Dog, headed up by the breed founder, and having a 20 person active board which includes vets, professional breeders, people with genetics degrees, publicists, and many others who volunteer out of love for this breed.
+The Colorado Mountain Dog Registry, the CMDR, is the organization for the original Colorado Mountain Dog, headed up by the breed founder, and having an active board which includes vets, professional breeders, people with genetics degrees, publicists, and many others who volunteer out of love for this breed.
 The goal of the CMDR is to provide a breed standard, maintain a pedigree database and make it accessible, educate and encourage breeders towards excellence, and to promote the breed worldwide.
 The goal of the CMDR board is to listen to the membership, and to function as a think tank.

 This is our official website but we also publish ColoradoMountainDogs.com, a beautiful online magazine with articles, photos, classifieds, breeder websites, and farm ads.